nikita-reva/frontend-experiments/README.md

 # frontend-experiments
-This repository is a collection of frontend experiments.
-It includes various visual websites components and animations.
-I would like to use these elements in the future to create varied and unique user interfaces.
+This repository is a collection of visual website components and animation effects.
+I will use these elements in the future to create interactive and unique user interfaces.